Monthly Tech-Tip from Tony Hansen SignUp

 A glazed tile showing the raku crackle effect

-Many people suffer high-percentage Gerstley Borate "bucket-of-jelly" raku recipes they find on line.
-Don't do this.
-There is a common Ferro frit that is perfect for this application, frit 3110 (or Fusion frit F-75).
-All it takes is 15% kaolin (e.g. EPK) to produce and easy-to-use recipe that is guaranteed to craze.
+Many people suffer high-percentage Gerstley Borate "bucket-of-jelly" raku recipes they find online.
+Most of these are just transparent base recipes to which colorants are added.
+After years they found ways to tolerate this strange bedfellow.
+Now, a more normal material, Gillespie Borate, seems odd and is causing issues in the alternate reality "Ghastly Borate ecosystem".
+There is a better way.
+A frit is perfect for this application, Ferro Frit 3110 (or Fusion frit F-75).
+All it needs is 15% kaolin (e.g. EPK) to produce and easy-to-use recipe that is guaranteed to craze.
+The degree to which it crazes can be adjusted by trading off some of it for Ferro Frit 3249.
 We have assigned it a code number of L4264, a raku base transparent recipe.
 We have also catalogued some common recipes that people use and outlined the issues they have: L4264A, L4264B, L4264C, L4264D.
 Do you need a white?
 It is a simple matter of adding 10% Zircopax to this.

 Links